rainsworth/intro-to-github/04_GitHubTour.md

 ## Glossary

-Definitions are from the [GitHub Glossary](https://help.github.com/en/github/getting-started-with-github/github-glossary#pull) with some minor edits and additions from me, and icons by [Icons8](https://icons8.com):
+Definitions are from the [GitHub Glossary](https://help.github.com/en/github/getting-started-with-github/github-glossary#pull) with some minor edits, and icons by [Icons8](https://icons8.com):

 - <img src="https://img.icons8.com/material-outlined/24/000000/code-fork.png"/> **branch** - A branch is a parallel version of a repository.
 It is contained within the repository, but does not affect the primary or ~~master~~ default branch allowing you to work freely without disrupting the "live" version.
 When you've made the changes you want to make, you can merge your branch back into the ~~master~~ default branch to publish your changes.
 - <img src="https://img.icons8.com/material-outlined/24/000000/download.png"/> **clone** - A clone is a copy of a repository that lives on your computer instead of on a website's server somewhere, or the act of making that copy.
 When you make a clone, you can edit the files in your preferred editor and use Git to keep track of your changes without having to be online.
 The repository you cloned is still connected to the remote version so that you can push your local changes to the remote to keep them synced when you're online.